top of page

 I see you.
 I feel you.

-I am almost home.
+I am home now.

 The body softens.
 The mind clears.